Radoviš Municipality: Local government

 The mayor of Radoviš is elected directly through a local election.
-The current mayor is Aco Ristov.
-He won the local election in 2021.
-The party that won the local election in 2021 was VMRO-DPMNE.
+The current mayor is Ljupche Pochivalec.
+He won the local election in 2025.
+The party that won the local election in 2025 was VMRO-DPMNE.

 Culture

 The cultural institutions that operate in the municipality of Radoviš are the culture center "Aco Karamanov", library "Braka Miladinovci", and three amateur drama studios.

 During the year several events take place in the municipality of Radoviš such as the Radoviš cultural summer, children's folklor festival "Oro veselo", gajda injevo, and Aco Karamanov poetry meetings.